2017 Uppsala rape: Aftermath

 Two Afghan immigrants with a temporary residency grant, one 18 and one 21 years old, were arrested, and a 24-year-old Swedish citizen was held for failing to report the crime; under Swedish law, their identities could not be released at the time.
 Foreign media later identified the suspects respectively as Maysam Afshar, Reza Mohammed Ahmadi, and Emil Khodagholi, who was acquainted with the victim beforehand.

-At their trial in April 2017, the younger suspects admitted to having had sex with the woman, but claimed that it had been consensual.
+At their trial in April 2017, the two younger suspects admitted to having had sex with the woman, but claimed that it had been consensual.
 Their argument was shot down by the prosecution, as it was reported that the woman was under the effects of alcohol and drugs at the time and therefore could not have given consent.
-The younger Afghan was sentenced to a year in prison for rape and the other was sentenced to 28 months; an appeal by the latter was denied.
-The accused Swedish citizen, who insisted that he had "only filmed" the crime, was jailed for 6 months on charges of not reporting rape and gross defamation.
+The 18-year-old was sentenced to a year in prison for rape and the 21-year-old was sentenced to 28 months; an appeal by the latter was denied.
+The 24-year-old, who insisted that he had "only filmed" the crime, was jailed for 6 months on charges of not reporting rape and gross defamation.
 The presiding judge, Nils Pålbrant, stated that even if the woman had agreed to sex as they claimed, she was in a vulnerable position and hence they would be held guilty of rape.
 They were also told to pay 335,000 kronor to the victim as compensation.